 You can also use a cotton swab to get into the deepest grooves and ridges on clear plastic retainers.
 Ask your orthodontist about soaking your retainers in a denture or retainer cleaner.
 If your orthodontist recommends soaking your retainers, mix a cup of lukewarm water with one tablet of cleaner and follow the package instructions for timing.

 If you find some debris on your retainer that won’t come off or your clear retainer turned yellow, take it to your orthodontist.
-They have some special solutions that can remove stubborn tartar
+They have some special solutions that can remove stubborn tartar.

 Keeping your retainer clean and odor free is important, but many popular cleaning methods will cause harm to your retainer and your mouth too.
 Chemicals like hydrogen peroxide and persulfate should never be a part of your cleaning routine.
 Neither you should use bleach, boiling water, or even regular toothpastes to clean your retainers.
 If you still have any confusion about how to clean clear retainers feel free to contact orthodontic experts.
 We would love to help you.
-If you want get a beautiful smile, schedule your free consultation now!
+If you want get a beautiful smile, schedule your no cost consultation now!